inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Inferno Template

-A template for writing Inferno Test Kits.
+The Inferno Template is a template for writing Inferno Test Kits.
 See [Template Layout](/docs/getting-started/repo-layout-and-organization) for more information.

 ## Inferno Test Suite

-An executable set of tests provided within an Inferno Test Kit that allows testers to evaluate the conformance of a system.
+An Inferno Test Suite is an executable set of tests provided within an Inferno Test Kit that allows testers to evaluate the conformance of a system.
 They can import tests from other Test Kits.
 Each Test Suite also defines how to interpret failures at the test level and in aggregate.
 For example, a Test Suite may define that a conformant system will pass all provided